nickav/myspace/data/posts/0003_wasm_from_scratch.md

 return result;
 ```

-Note that because we just returned a `Float64Array` into WASM's memory, this will actually change when WASM overwrites that memory.
-So you should take care to copy the array if you need to.
+Note that because we just returned a `Float64Array` into WASM's memory, these values will actually change if WASM overwrites that memory.
+So you should take care to copy the array if you need to, or make sure the memory stays at a fixed address.

-For small arrays you can use `Array.from(float64Array)` to make it a plain JavaScript array.
+For small arrays you can use `Array.from(float64Array)` to convert the `TypedArray` into a plain JavaScript array.
 You can also copy the typed array itself with `float64Array.slice()`.

 <div class="message">